Mercerenies/a-turtles-troll/README.md

 * There are now random 1x1 holes in every world.
 * If you have Invisibility or Night Vision, then the Warden will not appear in the dark.
+* When a trivia question is asked, a sound effect plays for all online players.

 ### Version 1.21